bharadwaj114/IoT-based-Vehicle-Tracking-System-and-Maintenance-Alert/README.md

 <p>•	<b>Interconnectivity:</b> IoT-enables interconnectivity between the assets means the vehicle details are displayed on the user's connected dashboard for quick access.</p>
 <p>•	<b>Improved Operational Efficiency:</b> An IoTized vehicle is a smart system that enables efficient performance.
 It improves productivity and returns the average of the vehicle by pre-defining the maintenance schedules and operational needs of the owner.</p>
 <p>•	<b>Environmental Sustainability:</b> It is estimated that the use of IoT reduces vehicles to travel to the site by 68%, which results in lower fuel consumption rates, thus produces minimized carbon footprint.
 Also, when the vehicles are interconnected through technology, the risk of accidents and injuries reduces to a significant level, thus increasing the vehicle's efficiency.</p>
+<p>•	<b>Preventative Maintenance:</b> The user or transportation business owner can get a better insight regarding the driver’s behavior by staying connected to every vehicle through IoT technology.
+It allows the user to monitor the vehicle’s overall health from any interconnected device and obtain real-time alerts as desired.</p>

 <h1>Mind Map:</h1>